Dual Diagnoses Aren’t New

 A co-occurring diagnosis is difficult to identify and even harder to treat.
 Many mental and emotional disorders arise from substance abuse.
 Substance abusers often find themselves suffering mental and emotional disorders, even if they've never had them before.
 The term covers such a wide range of possibilities that health care providers often miss the duality.

-Dual Diagnosis By The Numbers
+Dual Diagnosis by the Numbers

-Over 50 percent of sufferers receive no treatment for their dual problems.
+Over 50 percent of people receive no treatment for their dual problems.
 Around three million sufferers work a full-time job while dealing with co-occurring illnesses.
 Only around 40 percent received treatment for one disorder.
 Only five percent received treatment for both.

-Symptoms Of Dual Disorders Are Not Easy To Treat
+Symptoms Of Dual Disorders Are Not Easy to Treat

 Since science hasn't found specific symptoms of the dual disorder, it does recognize the symptoms of separate substance abuse and mental health conditions.
 The two conditions feed off of and strengthen each other.
 Mental health patients are high-risk patients, wide open to substance abuse.
 Their symptoms have commonalities such as: